GERSL/CCDC/README.md

 # CCDC
 Algorithm developed for Continuous Change Detection and Classification (CCDC) of land cover using all available Landsat data.
 Please contact Zhe Zhu (zhe@uconn.edu) at Department of Natural Resources and the Environment, University of Connecticut if you have any questions.

-CCDC Software is available online now!

-The Most Recent 13.01 CCDC Software for Change Detection software is [here](https://drive.google.com/file/d/1XxTM2gmpe3hHGxfpXVPLbmUZC40nLzpK/view?usp=sharing).
-It would work both for Analysis Ready Data and Collection 1 data.
-It would only work for 64 bits Linux machine.
+CCDC has been implemented on [Google Earth Engine (GEE)](https://developers.google.com/earth-engine/apidocs/ee-algorithms-temporalsegmentation-ccdc) and the related tools are at [this link](https://gee-ccdc-tools.readthedocs.io/en/latest).

-The Classification software is not provided at the moment, as it required training data to run the software.
+The Classification software is not provided at the moment, as it requires training data to run the software.

 CCDC Assistor 1.02 is also available at [here](https://drive.google.com/drive/folders/1iZmKlSNjJtb6DkinyOiPJtfT74YCE_eF), which is a user interface tool for assisting in data preparation and map extraction for CCDC (more functions are on the way).